MCU Connection Guide

 - Re-enter the

-Systempage to confirm all MCU connection statuses are normal.
+Systempage and confirm all MCU connection statuses are normal.

-- Ensure you use the correct IDs actually found during this connection test.
+- Ensure you use the correct IDs actually searched during this connection test.

-- If configuring multiple tool boards, update each
+- If configuring multiple toolboards, update the ID in each

-[mcu]section's ID one by one. - RS232 tool boards must include the
+[mcu]section one by one. - RS232 toolboards must include the

-baud: 250000andrestart_method: commandparameters. - After restoring the configuration, existing printer parameters (such as stepper motors, endstops, etc.) will remain unchanged.
+baud: 250000andrestart_method: commandparameters. - After restoring the configuration, the original printer parameters (such as stepper motor, limit switch settings, etc.) will remain unchanged.

 At this point, MCU connection troubleshooting and configuration restoration are complete.